lukebuehler/azimuth-cli/docs/grant.md

 Deliverables:

-- Node.JS project and CLI framework (based on yargs)
+- (DONE) Node.JS project and CLI framework (based on yargs)
 - Deployable npm package
 - Work directory framework
 - Extract relevant code from Bridge, for the time being, copied to the CLI repo
 - Master ticket and Arvo key generation
-- List command
+- (IN PROG) List command
 - Spawn command
 - Network Key command
 - Management Proxy command
 - Transfer command
+- Basic Tests
 - Document the project
 - Document usage, give usage examples

+How should it work?

+1) Generate
+ a) generate spawn list (e.g. random)
+ b) generate master tickets (optional)
+ c) generate arvo key (from master ticket or from seed)
+ d) generate random seed

+2) Spawn from spawnlist (file or input list) to an address

+3) Set network keys from seed or from master tickets

 ### Milestone 2 - Vetting and Second Phase of CLI